-- Salaries, including up to a three percent increase per year - Tuition (documentation of courses must be submitted with quarterly financial expenditure report) - · Fringe benefits - Supplies - Equipment, including CT, MRI, or other imaging systems, and improvements to existing systems.
-For the purposes of this FOA, "equipment" refers to items with a purchase price of over \$5,000.00 and with a useful life of over one year. - Lab services - Travel will be reimbursed at no more than the state of Florida travel reimbursement rates.
-Current state of Florida reimbursement rates can be found in section 112.061, Florida Statutes.
-In order to implement appropriations in the General Appropriations Act for state travel and notwithstanding s.
-112.061, Florida Statutes, costs for lodging associated with a meeting, conference, or convention organized or sponsored in whole or in part by a state agency or the judicial branch may not exceed \$150 per day.) - Consultant costs, provided they do not exceed 10 percent of the total budget - Patient-care costs - Animal-care costs - IRB or IACUC fees - Consortium or contractual costs - Fees to obtain data from a health registry (e.g. vital statistics) - Research Participant Incentives (gift cards, checks, or cash)
+- Salaries, including up to a three percent increase per year. - Background Screening: Level II (if required) should be included under other expense category. - Tuition (documentation of courses must be submitted with quarterly financial expenditure report). - Fringe benefits. - Supplies. - Equipment, including CT, MRI, or other imaging systems, and improvements to existing systems.
+For the purposes of this FOA, "equipment" refers to items with a purchase price of over \$5,000.00 and with a useful life of over one year. - Lab services. - Travel will be reimbursed at no more than the State of Florida travel reimbursement rates.
+Current State of Florida reimbursement rates can be found in section 112.061, Florida Statutes.
+To implement appropriations in the General Appropriations Act for state travel and notwithstanding s.
+112.061, Florida Statutes, costs for lodging associated with a meeting, conference, or convention organized or sponsored in whole or in part by a state agency or the judicial branch may not exceed \$175 per day. - Consultant costs, provided they do not exceed 10 percent of the total budget. - Patient-care costs. - Animal-care costs. - IRB or IACUC fees. - Consortium or contractual costs. - Fees to obtain data from a health registry (e.g., vital statistics.) - Research Participant Incentives (gift cards, checks, or cash.) - Indirect costs up to 15 percent may be included in direct cost categories for services, functions, or activities that are directly necessary for this grant.

 Research Participant Incentives can be given in the form of cash, check, or gift card.
+Participant payment logs must be kept using de-identified participant information.
 Gift cards should not be purchased in bulk as tracking and inventory control can be difficult.
 Gift cards should be purchased as needed.
 If awarded, the original approved IRB protocol and consent form must be submitted to the Department before any participant incentive charges may be made to the grant.
 Grants executed in FY 21/22 and later will comply with the approved IRB protocol.
-Each grant executed executed in FY 22/23 will reference the approved IRB protocol in the method of payment section of each grant agreement.
+Each grant executed in FY 22/23 will reference the approved IRB protocol in the method of payment section of each grant agreement.